By Carla Hernandez, Nutritional Therapist at Wise Roots Nutrition

 I have struggled with my weight for as long as I can remember.
 I was a chubby little girl only to have lost weight in my teen years from becoming a competitive runner and on the verge of being diagnosed with anorexia.
 I then went on to college to battle with the freshman fifteen, only to find myself binging and purging as well as developing exercise bulimia as a desperate measure to control my weight.

-I think everyone can agree that diet plays a significant part in the weight loss equation.
-Most of you reading this I’m sure have already adapted a healthy whole foods diet.
+I think everyone can agree that diet plays a significant part in the weight loss equation with real food quality of particular importance too.
+Most of you reading this I’m sure have already adapted a healthy, real food diet.
 For some people this is really all they need for the weight to come off, but for many it doesn’t budge, or it’s just not enough.

-As a Nutritional Therapist, my take on weight loss is looking at more than just the diet someone is consuming, especially if they have been eating a WAPF or Paleo style diet for a significant about of time already.
-At this point weight loss is a symptom of something greater happening in the body rather than the main focus.
+As a Nutritional Therapist, my take on weight loss is looking at more than just the diet someone is consuming, especially if they have been eating a lot of real food .. either a WAPF or Paleo style diet for a significant amount of time.
+At that point, weight loss is a symptom of something greater happening in the body rather than the main focus.

-If you are struggling with weight loss, these are some of the underlying causes that are worth looking into:
+If you are struggling with weight loss, these are some of the underlying causes that are worth looking into if eating real food alone isn’t helping you with your goal:

 - Digestion- This is huge, and most of the time extremely overlooked as a means to address weight loss.
 Think about it, if you have any kind of digestive symptoms, be it bloating, gas, constipation, heartburn, and/ or indigestion, you are not breaking down or absorbing your food properly.
 Weight loss will not happen if the body is malnourished and unhealthy.
 That’s the least concern of the body, therefore it will focus on repairing and bringing down the inflammation before it even thinks of shrinking fat cells, especially if it doesn’t have the proper energy to do so.
 Even then, that could be just the tip of the ice berg.
 Looking into bacterial overgrowth and even parasites can do a number on one’s digestive system.